kiefferdy/kiefferdy/README.md

 - 👋 Hi, I’m @kiefferdy
-- 👀 I’m interested in anything technology—especially computers, audio gear, and cars!
+- 👀 I'm interested in anything technology — computers, audio gear, cars!
-- 🌱 I’m currently learning Java and am on my second year in university.
+- 🌱 I'm currently on my second year in university taking up CS
-- 💞️ I like playing PC games, watching shows, and listening to music!
+- 💞️ I like playing PC games, watching shows, and listening to music
-- 📫 kiefferdy@gmail.com (Soon I'll get my own domain!)
+- 📫 kiefferdy@gmail.com

 <!---
 kiefferdy/kiefferdy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.